TABlites LIMITED – CUSTOMER PRIVACY NOTICE AND WEBSITE POLICY

 Which third-party service providers process my personal information?

 ”Third parties” includes third-party service providers (including contractors and designated agents) and other entities within our group.
-The following activities are carried out by third-party service providers: IT services, legal advice.
+The following activities are carried out by third-party service providers: IT services, Age Verification, legal advice.

 How secure is my information with third-party service providers?

 All our third-party service providers are required to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third-party service providers to use your personal data for their own purposes.
 We only permit them to process your personal data for specified purposes and in accordance with our instructions.

 When might you share my personal information with third parties?

 We may also disclose your information for the following reasons:

 - as required by relevant regulators or by law;

 - to our auditors and external assessors who monitor our files;

 - to our bankers to facilitate payments from or to you;